 The politicisation of nuclear power has led to ridiculous fear porn, with anti-nuclear lobbies and green campaigns frequently pushing propaganda and other nonsense.

-Furthermore, a nuclear power station operates continuously, supplying a steady base-load of energy, unlike renewable sources such as wind or solar, which are subject to fluctuations due to weather conditions.
-This reliability means that energy needs are met even in periods of high demand.
+Furthermore, a nuclear power station operates continuously, supplying a steady baseload of energy, unlike renewable sources such as wind or solar, which rely on perfect weather conditions.

 Moreover, nuclear power is cheaper over its lifetime due to its longevity and efficiency.